 That’s a crazy value-to-cost ratio, and you can do it, too.

-There are 3 key tricks you need to make your Message Ads really perform for you, and LinkedIn itself does a comedically bad job of explaining these 3 crucial things:
+There are 3 key tricks you need to make your LinkedIn Message Ad really perform for you.
+Unfortunately, LinkedIn itself does a comedically bad job of explaining these 3 crucial things:

-Here’s what you need to do to be better at LinkedIn Message campaigns than 99% of the advertisers out there.
+Here’s what you need to do to be better at LinkedIn Message Ad campaigns.
+Better than 99% of the advertisers out there.

 Set the right goal

-When you’re creating a messaging campaign, you’re either going to be looking for visits to a website or conversions, or lead generation on some kind of event.
-Given that Message Ads are much more expensive than regular display ads, I’d recommend you only run Message ad campaigns for some kind of conversion event–either LinkedIn’s embedded for fill or something on your website.
+When you’re creating a messaging campaign, you’re either going to be looking for specific goals.
+It could be visits to a website or conversions, or lead generation on some kind of event.
+As Message Ads are much more expensive than display ads, it’s best to run LinkedIn Message Ad campaigns for some kind of conversion events.
+Either LinkedIn’s embedded for fill or something on your website.